rgeraldes24/solc/docs/contributing.rst

 .. code-block:: text

     Re-running test case...
-    syntaxTests/double_stateVariable_declaration.sol: OK
+    syntaxTests/double_stateVariable_declaration.hyp: OK

 .. note::

-    Choose a name for the contract file that explains what it tests, e.g. ``double_variable_declaration.sol``.
+    Choose a name for the contract file that explains what it tests, e.g. ``double_variable_declaration.hyp``.
     Do not put more than one contract into a single file, unless you are testing inheritance or cross-contract calls.
     Each file should test one aspect of your new feature.